sagarp96/Alien-invasion/Readme.md

-a simple pygame using python module
+A simple pygame with different levels and difficulties A user score and highscore

-With levels and user score
+Different levels have different difficulties and the score is based on the difficulties